trentdm/TripCalculator/README.md

 }
 ```

-The response will be constructed according to the following:
+The response will be constructed similar to the following:
 ```JSON
 {
     "query": {